 Most people explore the Olympic National Park from the town of Port Angeles, mostly because of the many amenities you can find here (especially compared to other areas near the park).
 You’ll find numerous lodging options, restaurants, and stores in this town.

 You’ll also find the park’s famous Hurricane Ridge area just outside of Port Angeles.
-If you enter Olympic from here, you’ll climb high into the mountains until the road dead-ends at the some of the park’s most stunning scenery.
+If you enter Olympic from here, you’ll climb high into the mountains until the road dead-ends at some of the park’s most stunning scenery.

 Heart O’ the Hills Campground